Reviews You Can Rely On

 Choosing the right pack size depends on what kind of gear you need to carry and for how long you need to carry it.
 A bigger pack will obviously be able to hold more gear than a smaller one, but it will almost always weigh more than a smaller pack.
 This might not be so important if you're just carrying your pack on the bus or to the office, but it becomes more critical if you're hauling gear for longer distances or time periods — like around town for a full day, on a long hike, or on a multi-day backpacking trip.

-Smaller and lighter packs usually have more minimalist features for supporting heavier loads and tend to get uncomfortable more quickly once you load them near their full capacity.
-Conversely, heavier packs with more robust suspension systems might feel awkward if they're only minimally loaded but will feel more balanced and comfortable when loaded with an appropriate weight that utilizes the hip belt and suspension system.
+Smaller and lightweight packs usually have more minimalist features for supporting heavier loads and tend to get uncomfortable more quickly once you load them near their full capacity.
+Conversely, heavier packs with larger capacities, like travel backpacks, might be awkward if they're only minimally loaded, so you'll want to select one that is appropriate for the types of trips you plan to take with it.

 General Sizing Guidelines